- The User Input node collects the user query.

 Query Images: Select an image variable, e.g., the image(s) uploaded by the user through a User Input node, to search by image.
 The image size limit is 2 MB.

-The Query Images option is available only when at least one multimodal knowledge base are added.Such knowledge bases are marked with the Vision icon, indicating that they are using a multimodal embedding model.
+The Query Images option is available only when at least one multimodal knowledge base is added.Such knowledge bases are marked with the Vision tag, indicating that they are using a multimodal embedding model.

 Select Knowledge to Search

-Add one or more existing knowledge bases for the node to search for content relevant to the query content.
-When multiple knowledge bases are added, knowledge is first retrieved from all of them simultaneously, then combined and processed according to the node-level retrieval settings.Knowledge bases marked with the Vision icon support cross-modal retrieval—retrieving both text and images based on semantic relevance.
+Add one or more existing knowledge bases for the node to search for content relevant to the query.
+When multiple knowledge bases are added, knowledge is first retrieved from all of them simultaneously, then combined and processed according to the node-level retrieval settings.Knowledge bases marked with the Vision tag support cross-modal retrieval—retrieving both text and images based on semantic relevance.

 Configure Node-Level Retrieval Settings